dcl-regenesislabs/marsh-colony/README.md

 ## Project status

-My Dear Pet is in active development.
+Marsh Colony is in active development.
 The current build focuses on a complete care loop, collectible pet progression, and meaningful social play in a persistent Decentraland scene.